firozt/firozt/README.md

 ---
 ### Get in Touch

-You can reach me through any of the contact options listed on my [website](https://ramizabdulla.me/#contact).
+You can reach me through any of the contact options listed on my [website](https://ramizabdulla.me/).
-Let's connect!